intersystems-dach/intersystems-sap-service/README.md

 ## Installation

+### Download the latest release

+1. Download the _intersystems-sap-service-\*.jar_ file from the [latest release](https://github.com/phil1436/intersystems-sap-service/releases/latest)
+2. Save the file to a folder visible to the InterSystems IRIS instance

 ### Setup an external language server

 1. In the Management Portal navigate to _System Administration > Configuration > Connectivity > External Language Servers_